13 Best Cities in British Columbia

 Downtown Penticton has been revitalized and is a thriving spot to do a bit of window-shopping, grab a bite to eat, or just stroll around.
 If you are downtown on a Saturday, be sure to check out the farmers market, which runs from 8:30am to 1pm.

 Penticton also has a fine assortment of museums showcasing the city and regional history.
 One of the most interesting is the SS Sicamous located right on the shores of Okanagan Lake.

 The resort town of Whistler is a year-round worldwide tourist destination.
 Although it may seem like a small town in the shoulder season, it has the feel and amenities of a city in the busy summer and winter seasons.
 Home to the world-class ski resort of Whistler Blackcomb, and host to the 2010 Winter Olympics, this small city has something for everyone.

 Skiing reigns supreme here, with two mountains providing some of the best skiing in Canada.
 The ski season starts early here and continues late into the spring with some of the most consistent and reliable snow of all the North American resorts.
 Even if you aren't a skier, consider a ride up to the top of either mountain and a trip across in the Peak 2 Peak Gondola to soak up some of the fantastic views.

-Things to do outside of town include hiking in Garibaldi Provincial Park, golfing, mountain biking, and snowmobiling.
+Things to do outside of town include hiking in Garibaldi Provincial Park, golfing, mountain biking, camping, and snowmobiling.
 Further afield, day trips to Squamish, Pemberton, and Lillooet showcase the majesty of the Coast Mountain range.

 Nanaimo is the gateway city for the Vancouver Island ferry terminal for ships coming from Horseshoe Bay and Tsawwassen.
 It's a delightful small city, with views out to Gabriola Island and the Coast Mountains in the distance.